lihuifu/FC-MSAN/README.md

 We evaluate our model on the ISRUC-Sleep-S3 and ISRUC-Sleep-S1 dataset.

 - The **ISRUC-Sleep-S3** dataset is available [here](https://sleeptight.isr.uc.pt/), and we provide the pipeline to run MKSTGCN on it.
-- The **MASS-SS3** dataset is an open-access and collaborative database of laboratory-based polysomnography (PSG) recordings.
-Information on how to obtain it can be found [here](http://massdb.herokuapp.com/en/).

 ## How to run